c4tom/DreamDevBox/docs/intermediate/best-practice.rst

 Best practice
 *************

-If you have already operate the Devilbox, this guide is a must have.
+If you have already operate the DreamDevBox, this guide is a must have.
 It will cover common best-practice topics as well as some tips and tricks you will want to apply.